A categorical invariant for cubic threefolds: A stability condition

 in $\cat{B}$ with $A\in\kp(1)$ and $\Hom(P,B)=0$, for all $P\in\kp(1)$, where

 Then $f(G_n)=0$ yields $G_n\in\kp(1)$, for all $n\geq N$.
 Since $\Hom(G_n,B)=0$, $G_n\hookrightarrow C_N$ factorizes through $G_n\hookrightarrow A$.
 Hence

 is an increasing sequence of subobjects of $A$ in $\kp(1)$.
-By the proof of Lemma \ref{lem:stabfunction}, $\kp(1)$ is of finite length: indeed its obects are shifts of $\mu$-semistable torsion-free sheaves with slope $\mu(\kb_0)$.
+By the proof of Lemma \ref{lem:stabfunction}, $\kp(1)$ is of finite length.
+Consider the equivalence $\fu(\kp(1))\cong\kp(1)$ induced by $\cat{T}_Y\cong\fu(\cat{T}_Y)$.
+The objects of $\fu(\kp(1))$ are shifts of $\mu$-semistable torsion-free sheaves with slope $\mu(\kb_0)$.
 Thus the previous increasing sequence cannot exist and this proves property (b) of \cite[Prop.\ 2.4]{Br} and so our result.

 We only need to prove the existence of the exact sequence \eqref{eqn:seq}, which we do for $M\in\cat{B}$.
 Then we can write it as